PybroLachie/LachiesLibrary/content/posts/D&D Essential knowledge - A Quick start guide for brand new D&D players in my games.md

 author: Lachie
 description: A Quick start guide for brand new D&D players in my campaign
 ---
-## Intro
+# Intro
 If you are reading this then chances are you are a brand new (or returning) D&D player, welcome to the table!
 What is to follow is my attempt to condense down all essential first time D&D knowledge into a simple and easy to follow guide.
 Just remember, the best way to learn D&D is by playing it!
 So make a character, learn what you can about gameplay, and any gaps in your knowledge will be filled as you play!

-If you wish to gain a high level overview of the game before any further reading, I recommend you watch [this video](https://www.youtube.com/watch?v=hNNBjVmNbQI&t=304s) by Ginny Di on YouTube, it is intended for people using the 2024 rules so a few words are slightly different however pretty much all of the explanation of how the game is played is the same.
+If you wish to gain a high level overview of the game before any further reading, I recommend you watch [this video](https://www.youtube.com/watch?v=hNNBjVmNbQI&t) by Ginny Di on YouTube, it is intended for people using the 2024 rules so a few words are slightly different however pretty much all of the explanation of how the game is played is the same.
-### Technical Info
+## Technical Info
 - My D&D games use the D&D 5e (2014) ruleset, This is not to be confused with the D&D 5.5e (2024) ruleset, It is easy to set D&D beyond to use the 2014 rules only so that you do not need to worry about it, I will go over this when I talk about D&D beyond later.
-### What is D&D / How do I play?
+# What is D&D / How do I play?
+## High level D&D Description
 D&D Is a TTRPG (Table top roleplaying game), Which is to say that you play the game by sitting around a table narrating your actions.
 In the case of D&D there are 2 types of players;
 1. Player characters
 2. Dungeon master
 A dungeon master is responsible for narrating the overall story, controlling NPCs (non-player characters), and overall running the game.
 A Player character (That's you!) is responsible for controlling and narrating the actions of their individual character.
+## Actions as a player character
 As a player you can *essentially* break down everything you do into 2 categories:
-#### Out of combat
+### Out of combat
 When out of combat, players are free to perform various actions at will, these actions include but are not limited to:
 - traveling from location to location (often within a town or settlement)
 - speaking with NPCs (the player speaks as themselves and the DM speaks as the NPC the player is talking to)